-“Wind Turbine Technician is one of the fastest growing professions, globally,” explains Lisa Mallon, Chair, GWO Executive Committee, Global Executive Leader at GE Renewable Energy Onshore Wind.
-“If we are to smooth the pathway for people joining our sector as technicians, we must provide a clear entry-level training standard.”
+“Wind Turbine Technician is one of the fastest growing professions, globally,” explains John Barrie, Acting Co-Chair, GWO Executive Committee, Global Executive Leader at Vestas Wind System A/S. “If we are to smooth the pathway for people joining our sector as technicians, we must provide a clear entry-level training standard.”

 Over 100 community colleges teach wind turbine technician programs in North America.
 One GWO training provider, Safety Technology (STL) USA is moving quickly to offer a new pathway into work for college students.